itsfuad/Ferret-Compiler/.github/instructions/project_progress.instructions.md

 Make sure you add the `bin` directory to your `PATH` environment variable to run the `ferret` command from anywhere.

 ### Available Scripts
+Use powershell commands on Windows and bash commands on Unix systems:
 ```bash
 # Build compiler
 ./scripts/build.sh        # Unix